 13. Voyage Data Recorder

-A VDR or voyage data recorder is an instrument safely installed on a ship to continuously record vital information related to the operation of a vessel.
-It contains a voice recording system for a period of at least last 12 hours.
+A VDR or voyage data recorder is a crucial instrument among the ship navigation equipment list which is installed on a ship to continuously record vital information related to the operation of a vessel.
+It contains a voice recording system for a period of at least the last 12 hours.
 This recording is recovered and made use of for investigation in events of accidents.
+The importance of VDR is similar to a “black box” installed on an airplane.

 Read more about VDR here.